Donate your zakat

 Zakat is an act that is loved by Allah as through the payment of zakat, the rich share their wealth with those who are less fortunate.

 Zakat is only eligible upon mature, sane men and women who meet Nisaab threshold.
 If a person meets the requirements then 2.5% of their wealth must then be given.
+One Nation will distribute 100% of your Zakat donation.

 Why Give Zakat